codepath/android_guides/Communicating-with-an-Event-Bus.md

 By now, you should be familiar with the various ways the Android framework relies on passing data between the various abstractions used:

- * Activities uses [[Intents|Using Intent to Create Flows]] to pass data between screens.
+ * Activities uses [[Intents|Using-Intent-to-Create-Flows]] to pass data between screens.
  * Fragments use [[multiple ways|Creating and Using-Fragments#communicating-with-fragments]] to communicate: Bundles to construct fragments, methods by the containing Activity to call, and the listener pattern for the Fragment to fire events.
- * Services rely on [[Broadcast Managers#communicating-from-a-service-to-an-application]] to send data to Applications.
+ * Services rely on [[Broadcast Managers|Starting-Background-Services#communicating-from-a-service-to-an-application]] to send data to Applications.

 One of primary issues of these current approaches is that they can create strong dependencies between each component, making it difficult to change one part of the system without impacting another area.
 This [blog post](https://corner.squareup.com/2012/07/otto.html) describes the challenges of creating unmanageable dependencies with the current Android framework.
 Instead of encouraging more modular designs, which much of the Android framework is intended to do, the communication patterns can sometimes do the exact opposite.